varmagokul6/varmagokul6/README.md

 ### Hi there! 👋

-I am a mechanical engineering student at the University of California, Irvine.
+I am a 3rd year mechanical engineering student at the University of California, Irvine.
 I love learning because I enjoy discovering the mechanisms and workings of the world and the universe :milky_way:.

 * Top Skills: SolidWorks, Python, MATLAB
 * Work Experience: